Millions of files in the Football Leaks dataset relate to the business of a Kazakh-Turkish family called the Arifs.

 In his letter, Tevfik tried his best to explain the mishap.
 Arif, he wrote, has "grown used to the fact that I always took him along when requesting the [Prime Minister’s] audience in the past [but] when trying to do so himself this time around the PM’s office was not so welcoming, largely due to his tender age and the fact that I was not present.”

 This wasn’t bravado.
 Since setting up shop in Turkey, Tevfik had cultivated an impressive cabal of influential friends – and the list was growing.

-The dirty dealings of the Kazak-Turkish Arif family, and their powerful friends, are exposed, as the architects of the Doyen Group, the major subject of the Football Leaks data obtained by Der Spiegel and shared with EIC's media partners.
+The dirty dealings of the Kazakh-Turkish Arif family, and their powerful friends, are exposed as the architects of the Doyen Group, the major subject of the Football Leaks data obtained by Der Spiegel and shared with EIC's media partners.

 It is this cash that for over two decades has helped fund an expansion into Europe, Africa, the U.S., and Turkey, rubbing shoulders with mobsters, plunderers and presidents along the way.